Glassous/fianotesweb/README.md

 [中文版](./README_zh-CN.md)

 Fianotes Web is a self-hosted, web-based note-taking platform designed to render your Markdown notes with a beautiful interface.
-It features AI-powered assistance (Copilot), syntax highlighting, and seamless integration with GitHub for note storage.
+It features AI-powered assistance (Copilot), syntax highlighting, and seamless integration with GitHub for real-time note storage and retrieval.

 ## Features

+- **Real-time GitHub Integration**: Directly fetches and renders notes from a private or public GitHub repository using the GitHub API.
+No build steps required for content updates.
 - **Markdown Rendering**: Full support for GFM (GitHub Flavored Markdown), math equations (KaTeX), and syntax highlighting.
 - **AI Copilot**: Integrated AI assistant powered by OpenAI (configurable) to help you summarize, explain, or expand on your notes.
-- **GitHub Integration**: Automatically fetches and renders notes from a private or public GitHub repository.
 - **Responsive Design**: optimized for both desktop and mobile viewing.
 - **Fast & Modern**: Built with React, Vite, and TypeScript.